FINRA BrokerCheck Scraper - Broker & Advisor Data

 string | "" |

-Client-side substring filter on current-employer firm name (individual search only) |
+Client-side substring filter on current-employer firm name (individuals) |

 crdNumbers |